syedshazli/Leetcode-Practice/README.md

 # Leetcode-Practice
 Join me on my leetcode journey.
+Problems are based off the Grind 75.
+Will look to do more after interviews.
+Read more here: https://www.techinterviewhandbook.org/grind75?hours=10&weeks=11

 Notes for specific problems: